ogolkwasi/support.site.matata/content/docs/customize/_index.md

 +++
-title = "Documentation"
+title = " Customize"
+description = "Etiam tristique vestibulum dolor at ultricies.
+Proin hendrerit sapien sed erat fermentum, at commodo velit consectetur." extra = { author = "Vincent Galen", date = "2020-04-01" }
-description = "Explore the guides and tutorials" sort_by = "weight" template = "install.html"
+sort_by = "weight"
+template = "install.html"
+in_search_index = true
 +++

-Welcome to the documentation!
-Use the links on the left to navigate.
+ # Customization

+ ## This document covers the setup and options of theme feature described in the doc title